elkcityhazard/nmc-presentation/content/nmc-presentation/5_determine_existing_data_shapes.md

 {{% section %}}
 ### Exploring and modeling the data
 - Utilized the API documentation and POSTMAN to explore Data Structures
-- We explored as much of the video, photo, and gallery apis as possible to determine patterns in the data structures
 - Created a JSON Schema spec of the data structures of common data keys, noting how the relationships map to the WP posts, as well as noting anything that wasn't critical to the data (pingback, tn metadata)
-- mapping out cat/tags to site sections, storing in database
+- Mapping out cat/tags to site sections, storing in database
 {{% /section %}}

 {{% section %}}
 ### Legacy Web Data
-- Of the elected articles, only ~ 200 were in a legacy format
-- Due to being very low in overall views, we elected to continue serving them from our server
+- Scraped and converted to static html and served from our own server
-- My role was to crawl them with a web scraper and convert them to html documents that were consistent with our current branding.
-- This was done using the Go Colly package
-- Server was deprecated in 2025
+- Deprecated in 2025
 {{% /section %}}

 {{% section %}}